kudos/hostr/README.md

 ### Deploying to Heroku

-Because it uses iojs and graphicsmagick runtimes hostr needs an env variable for `BUILDPACK_URL` set to `https://github.com/ddollar/heroku-buildpack-multi.git` on Heroku.

-You'll also need to add Heroku Redis and a MongoDB addon.
+You'll need to add Heroku Redis and a MongoDB addon.

 ## Usage